SCOPE 1 – NET CHANGE IN OUR TIMBERLANDS

 SCOPE 3: STORED IN LOGS WE SELL EXTERNALLY

 Our carbon storage analysis for external log sales is based on the type of log sold.
-We track all log volumes harvested from our timberlands and delineate them by species and product classes (hardwood vs softwood, pulpwood vs sawlog).
+We track all log volumes harvested from our timberlands and delineate them by species, product classes, and products being manufactured (hardwood vs. softwood, pulpwood vs. sawlog, plywood vs. dimensional lumber, etc.).
 We estimate the average carbon stored over 100 years in each log category sold using USDA’s Quantifying Greenhouse Gas Fluxes in Agriculture and Forestry: Methods for Entity-Scale Inventory (Table 6-a-5 and Table 6-a-6).5 The publication provides 100-year average product storage by region and log category.

-In 2023, our timberlands sold approximately 6.2 million tons of fiber externally to non-PotlatchDeltic owned mills.
+In 2024, we sold approximately 6.2 million tons of fiber harvested from our own timberlands externally to mills owned by others.
 Approximately 54% of these external fiber sales consisted of sawlogs with 46% being pulpwood.
-Nearly all delivered logs were softwood, with approximately 6% consisting of hardwoods.
-Using the GHG methodology described above, this amount of harvested fiber stores an average of approximately 1.6 million metric tons of CO2e over the next 100 years.
+Nearly all delivered logs were softwood, with approximately 5% consisting of hardwoods.
+Using the GHG methodology described above, this amount of harvested fiber is expected to store an average of approximately 1.6 million metric tons of CO2e over the next 100 years.

 SCOPE 3: STORED IN WOOD PRODUCTS WE MANUFACTURE

 The trees grown on our timberlands are grown and harvested using sustainable long-term, five-year, and annual forest management plans.
-In 2023, about 20% of the logs we harvested, or approximately 1.5 million tons of sawlogs from our timberlands, were used in our wood products facilities.
-An additional 2.9 million tons of sawlogs were purchased by our mills from external sources.
-These logs were converted by our wood products facilities into lumber and industrial plywood.
+In 2024, about 19% of the logs we harvested, or approximately 1.5 million tons of sawlogs from our timberlands, were used in our wood products facilities.
+An additional 2.8 million tons of sawlogs were purchased by our mills from external sources.
+These logs were manufactured by our wood products facilities into lumber and industrial plywood.

 These wood products store carbon by remaining in use, with slow reversals over their lifetime.
 The storage values were developed using decay curves for specific wood products that have been identified in the USDA’s report, Quantifying Greenhouse Gas Fluxes in Agriculture and Forestry: Methods for Entity-Scale Inventory (Table 6-a-5 and Table 6-a-6).5 Since the amount of carbon stored in a wood product decreases as the time since production increases, we use the average quantity of carbon stored over a 100-year period.

-In 2023, PotlatchDeltic sold 1.1 billion board feet of lumber and 118 million square feet (3/8”) of industrial and structural plywood.
-Using our GHG methodology, these wood products store an average of approximately 1.4 million metric tons of CO2e over the next 100 years.
+In 2024, we sold 1.1 billion board feet of lumber and 121 million square feet (3/8”) of industrial and structural plywood.
+Using our GHG methodology, these wood products are expected to store an average of approximately 1.4 million metric tons of CO2e over the next 100 years.

 SCOPE 3: STORED IN WOOD RESIDUALS WE SELL

 When a log is prepared to be sawn at our mills, we maximize the value of each log and minimize residuals.
 At most mills, 3D scanners and optimizers are used to automate the process.
 The full profile of the log is scanned which creates a computerized image of each log.
-The optimizer then selects the cuts of the log and how the log should be oriented to maximize value and minimize waste.
-It determines the number of boards to be cut and maximizes the yield from the log.
+The optimizer then selects the cuts of the log and how the log should be oriented to maximize value (including the number of boards to be cut) and minimize waste.
 This process increases productivity and quality at the mill.
 Overall, about 52% of each log is processed into lumber, with the remaining wood residuals consisting of sawdust, chips, shavings, and bark.
 These by-products can be used internally to produce biogenic energy or sold externally to be converted into a wide range of other wood products, paper and packaging products, or other end uses.
-Substantially all the log is utilized.
+Substantially all of the log is utilized.

-In 2023, our wood products facilities sold approximately 1.5 million metric tons of wood residuals.
-Using our GHG methodology, the end use products from these residuals store an average of approximately 200,000 metric tons of CO2e over the next 100 years.
+In 2024, our wood products facilities sold approximately 1.8 million metric tons of wood residuals.
+Using our GHG methodology, the end use products from these residuals are expected to store an average of approximately 300,000 metric tons of CO2e over the next 100 years.

 Scope 1 emissions are greenhouse gas (GHG) emissions that are emitted directly from our activities in our corporate, our timberlands, our wood products facilities, and real estate operations.
 These emissions are emitted from stationary sources and associated control devices (boilers, kilns, dryers, and a regenerative catalytic oxidizer (RCO)), mobile sources (fork trucks, log yard equipment, company-owned vehicles), long-term storage of wood residuals at our mills, and the methane (CH4) and nitrous oxide (N2O) emissions from biomass combustion.